conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * *Jungle Formula insect repellent* - I got swarmed by thousands of mozzies at Lord Brandon's Cottage.
 It was freaky.
 My entire lower legs covered.
 I still have all the bites.
 Once I covered myself in Jungle Formula, it didn't happen again.

 ### Update 1: Ultrarunning doesn't have to be expensive
-I'm very aware that my kit list above makes ultrarunning look like a very expensive pastime.
+I'm very aware that my kit list above makes ultrarunning look like an expensive pastime.
 It absolutely doesn't have to be.
-So here's an alternative list that will totally get you around most ultras or trail races, particularly if you only want to dip your toe in.

-* Shoes: The one place I'd stick with Hoka/Salomon/etc. My genuine top tip for running gear is to keep an eye on running shoe reviews on YouTube to see when new models are coming out.
+Shoes are the one piece of gear where I'd stick with Hoka/Salomon/Saucony/etc. My main money-saving top tip is to keep an eye on running shoe reviews on YouTube to see when new models are coming out.
+My faves are [Seth James DeMoor](https://www.youtube.com/c/SethDeMoor), [Believe in the Run](https://www.youtube.com/c/Believeintherun), [FOD Runner](https://www.youtube.com/c/TheFODRunner), [Run4Adventure](https://www.youtube.com/c/Run4Adventure) and [The Ginger Runner](https://www.youtube.com/c/TheGingerRunner).
 You should then be able to nab the older model for huge discounts.
 I've got plenty of half-price shoes.
 Ditto massive sales by companies like Nike just after Christmas.
-But remember that Aoife Mundow won KWU on her first go, wearing road shoes that she won in a competition!
+But remember that Aoife Mundow won KWU on her first go, wearing road shoes that she got as a prize in a competition!

-* Socks: Decathlon
-* Shorts: Decathlon
-* Tights: Decathlon
-* Tops: Decathlon
-* Jacket: Decathlon
-* Waterproof Trousers: Decathlon
-* Hydration: Decathlon
-* Pack: Decathlon
-* Poles: Decathlon or Aldi/Lidl
-* Headtorch: Decathlon?
-* Navigation: App on your phone
-* Compass: Decathlon
+Ideally tho, buy your first shoes locally if you can, as sizing can sometimes be weird with some brands (looking at you Inov-8).
+And do not buy from Amazon as there are tons of scammers on there selling shoes.
+Alltricks in France is great as an online option.
+And plenty of sports shops around Europe will ship to Ireland inexpensively.
+UK is obviously problematic now.

+Apart from the shoes, you can get great discounts on other gear from local shops by keeping an eye out.
+And obviously there is a ton of good quality cheap kit on Decathlon.

+Many of the items I have are not absolutely necessary. e.g. lots of runners don't like poles and a running watch can easily be replaced by your phone.
+But remember most ultras have a mandatory gear list, so you can't dodge having a jacket with minimum specs etc. And you can't run any IMRA/MMRA race without a waterproof jacket.

 As for the races themselves, whilst some have very high entry fees, that does not apply to any IMRA/MMRA race or the KWU itself.

+So go on, give it a go.
+I bet you'll enjoy it.